Business Flood Insurance

 Contents losses are always adjusted on an actual cash value basis.
 That means that you only receive what the item was worth as of day of the loss.
 For example, if you bought a $300 color television two years ago and it was damaged in a flood, you might only receive about $50 for it, if that is what the equipment was worth on the day of the flood.
 Your building loss would also be handled this way unless you qualified for replacement cost coverage.

-Remember, flood insurance is not meant to restore your home to its original condition, just to get you back on your feet!
+Flood insurance is not meant to restore your business to its original condition, just to get you back on your feet!
 And, it’s much better than having no coverage at all.